Hyperspectral Image Data Reduction for Endmember Extraction: Theoretical Result on Data Reduction and Algorithm Development

+We discuss the computational cost of DRS in comparison with that of DR. The input matrix of DR has $n$ columns, whereas DRS operates on submatrices with fewer columns in each iteration.
+Specifically, in Step~2 of DRS, the input matrix of DR has $|\IC_u|$ columns for each $u \in [p]$, and in Step~3, it has $|\IC|$ columns.
+Accordingly, the computational cost of solving problem~\eqref{eq: NNLS for feasibility test} during the feasibility tests in DRS is smaller than that in DR. On the other hand, the number of feasibility tests performed by DRS is larger than that of DR, since DR performs $n$ tests, whereas DRS performs $\sum_{u=1}^p |\IC_u| + |\IC| = n + |\IC|$ tests.
+We show in Section~\ref{subsubsec: computational time of DRS} that, if the parameter $p$, which represents the number of clusters, is appropriately chosen, the number of feasibility tests performed by DRS is nearly the same as that of DR. Consequently, the overall computational time of DRS is substantially smaller than that of DR.

-We conclude this section with a discussion of related work.
+We conclude this section with a discussion of related works.
 Finding a set $\KC \in \Gamma(A)$ with the smallest number of elements is referred to as the conical hull problem in the paper by Dul\'{a} et al.\ \cite{Dul98}.
 They proposed an efficient algorithm for solving this problem and reported numerical results.
 Starting with $\KC = \emptyset$, their algorithm constructs $\KC$ by sequentially adding elements.
-This stands in contrast to our DR algorithm, which begins with $\KC = [n]$, where $n$ is the number of columns of $A$, and removes elements one by one.
+This contrasts with our DR algorithm, which begins with $\KC = [n]$, where $n$ is the number of columns of $A$, and removes elements one by one.
 At each iteration, their algorithm performs a feasibility test using an LP formulation, whereas our DR algorithm employs a nonnegative least-squares formulation.
 As mentioned in \cite{Fuk18}, their algorithm can be regarded as an instance of the algorithmic framework studied in \cite{Cla94}.